 Chateau Haut Bailly The Modern Age

 The first project to improve the wines of Haut Bailly took place in 2000 when the cellars were completely renovated and modernized.
-In 2010, Haut Bailly added “The Cube” to help with the removing of the grape stems.
+In 2010, Haut Bailly added, “The Cube” to help with the removal of grape stems.

 Today, the estate is directed by Veronique Sanders, the fourth generation of her family associated with Haut-Bailly.
 Robert Wilmers and Veronique Sanders together are clearly producing wine of stunning quality at Chateau Haut Bailly.

 Chateau Haut Bailly Vineyards, Terroir, Grapes, Winemaking

-The terroir is gravel, sandstone and sand over limestone soils.
-The sandstone in the soils hold a large amount of petrified fossils, which adds to the wines unique character.
-The vineyard is in one large block of vines, that is only separated by a small road in the vineyard.
+The terroir is gravel, sandstone, and sand over limestone soils.
+The sandstone in the soil holds a large number of petrified fossils, which adds to the wine’s unique character.
+The vineyard is in one large block of vines, which is only separated by a small road in the vineyard.

-On average, the vines are 35 years of age.
+On average, the vines are 38 years of age.
 Though, it is interesting to note that 50% of the vineyard is more than 50 years of age.
 The vineyard is planted to a vine density of 10,000 vines per hectare.
-Not many people know this, but 15% of the Haut Bailly vineyard, equal to almost 4 hectares has vines that are more than 100 years of age!
+Not many people know this, but 15% of the Haut Bailly vineyard, equal to almost 4 hectares has vines that are more than 120 years of age!
 These are some of the oldest vines in Pessac Leognan, as well as in all of Bordeaux!
 That is not their only unique parcel of vines.
 There are plantings on a section of the vineyard with rich clay soils that adds a lot of depth to the wines.